H3AR7B3A7/SpringCourses/README.md

 - Simple-rest: A simple example rest service application with service tests
 - Multi-db: An application linking to 2 different databases that can be easily switched out
 - Security: An application implementing Spring Security for web-api or multi-platform api (JWT)
-    - The projects holds 2 branches to switch between both of these
+    - The project holds 2 branches to switch between both of these
 - Angular-frontend: A simple example of an Angular frontend connected to a Spring Boot api
+- Xml-configuration: A small project to get more familiar with the configuration of beans using XML instead of JavaConfig
 - ...

 Next up: